Skip to main content

 Deadline

-There are two possible deadlines, in March and May respectively.
-Which of these deadlines you are working to must be negotiated with your Head of Department and/or the Head of MMus Programme and recorded on your online student record.
+There are two possible deadlines, Monday 10 March and Monday 19 May.
+Which of these deadlines you are working to must be negotiated with your Head of Department and/or the Head of MMus Programme and recorded on Student Outcomes.
 Once a deadline is agreed, it may not be changed unless there are mitigating circumstances.

 If you choose to produce a written commentary, it must be submitted at the same time as the recording.
 The oral examinations, where agreed, will normally be held between a week and a fortnight after the submission of the recording.